jmigpin/editor/README.md

 		- `-h`: help (show usage).
 		- `-work`: print out temporary work dir and don't cleanup (allows to see the generated code).
 	- Annotate files
 		- By default, the current directory will be annotated.
-Other files/directories can be added with the `-dirs` and `-files` command line options, but it is also possible to annotate by calling one of the following functions in the code.
+Other files/directories can be added with the `-dirs` and `-files` command line options, but it is also possible to annotate by inserting one of the following comments in the code (notice the lack of space):
 			```
-			debug.AnnotateBlock()
+			//godebug:annotateblock
-			debug.AnnotateFile()
+			//godebug:annotatefile
-			debug.AnnotatePackage()
+			//godebug:annotatepackage
 			```
-			The annotator will detect these calls and annotate the block/file/package.
+			The annotator will detect these comments and annotate the block/file/package.
-			To disable annotating for the current code block, call:
+			To disable annotating for the current code block, insert:
 			```
-			debug.NoAnnotations()
+			//godebug:annotateoff
 			```
 		 	This is helpful to bypass loops that would become too slow with debug messages being sent.
 Example:
 			```